typst/typst/README.md

 ## Contributing
 We would love to see contributions from the community.
-If you experience bugs, feel free to open an issue or send a PR with a fix.
-For new features, we would invite you to open an issue first so we can explore the design space together.
+If you experience bugs, feel free to open an issue.
+If you would like to implement a new feature or bug fix, please follow the steps outlined in the [contribution guide][contributing].
-If you want to contribute and are wondering how everything works, also check out the [`ARCHITECTURE.md`][architecture] file.
-It explains how the compiler works.

 To build Typst yourself, first ensure that you have the [latest stable Rust][rust] installed.
 Then, clone this repository and build the